PuceBaboon/ESP-Now-Gateway/ESP-Now_GW/README.md

      */
     Ethernet.begin(eth_MAC, eth_IP, eth_DNS, eth_GW, eth_MASK);
 ```
-Change the Ethernet.begin call to:-
+~~Change the Ethernet.begin call to:-
 ```
     Ethernet.begin(eth_MAC);
 ```
 ...and recompile.
-You're done!
+You're done!~~

+   **...Okay, forget DHCP for the time being.**  It looks like the ESP8266 has timeout problems while it's waiting for the DHCP process to complete (thanks to user "1rabbit" for bringing that to my attention).
+You'll need to assign the W5500 network configuration manually for the time being.